YichenWangs/second-yr-talk/source.md

 ???

+after a few iterations i landed with this instrument designed in a way that is ...

+I'm still using the instrument as part of my practice.

 Can we reach the virtuosity that what we normally do in music practice?
 Mixed reality affordance

 I wanted to understand what was an instrument playing experience in mixed reality and what was a genuine design, through this intimate *free hand interaction*